alexpaynesays/littlefeeder/readme.md

-This file is for my little feeder & Umair Ahmed
+This file is for my little feeder & Umair Ahmed Deployed on Netlify.